surveycto/encrypt/README.md

 You can find a form definition in this repo here: [extras/sample-form](extras/sample-form).

 * **Developer documentation**
+   * Python users can also check out our [`surveycto-encryption` package](https://github.com/surveycto/surveycto-encryption/blob/main/README.md) to help encrypt and decrypt data.
    * More instructions for developing and using field plug-ins can be found here: [https://github.com/surveycto/Field-plug-in-resources](https://github.com/surveycto/Field-plug-in-resources)
    * This field plug-in was developed using SubtleCrypto, which you can learn more about [here](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto).